 Each utility has a different application procedure, but our team will lead you through that process.

 Our average home solar panel system is priced between $18,000-$24,000 before any incentives are taken into account.
-2019 is the last year of the Federal Tax Credit for solar, which is 30%.
+The Federal Tax Credit for solar is 26% in 2020.
 This credit is available to anyone who pays Federal taxes and can be stretched out up to five years if necessary.
-So if your cost was $22,000, subtract 30% ($6600) and you would have a $15,400 solar system.
+So if your cost was $22,000, subtract 26% ($5720) and you would have a $16,280 solar system.
 All of our systems are custom designed, so the average price is really that, an average.
 The price of home solar can range from $10,000 – $100,000 based on your roof, energy usage, goals, aesthetic preferences, and budget.